Polish ruling right-wing coalition loses parliament majority | Politics

 - Poland

-Poland's governing right-wing coalition lost its slim majority in parliament Friday after three lawmakers left it criticizing government policies, mainly on phasing out coal.
+Poland's governing right-wing coalition lost its slim majority in parliament Friday after three lawmakers left it, criticising government policies — mainly on phasing out coal.

-But the move is not expected to bring down the government, which can count on support from some small aligned or opposition parties in crucial votes.
+But the move is not expected to bring down Prime Minister Mateusz Morawiecki's government — in which the Law and Justice party is the strongest partner — as it can count on support from some small aligned or opposition parties in crucial votes.

+A spokeswoman for Law and Justice, Anita Czerwinska, said recent votes in parliament in which opposition motions against cabinet members were rejected showed that the government has sufficient backing among lawmakers.

+“We do not have a formal majority, but what really matters is how lawmakers vote,” Czerwinska said.

 The coalition of the Law and Justice party and two junior partners now holds 229 out of 460 seats in parliament's lower chamber.
 It came to power in 2015.

+But that monolith has been crumbling recently in a power struggle and under criticism of its challenges to the E.U. that have weakened Poland's international standing.

+Signs of chaos inside the coalition were revealed last year ahead of presidential elections which at some point were planned by mail due to the pandemic.
+That plan was abandoned but tens of millions of zlotys (euro) were spent in vain on it.

-Opinion polls show Law and Justice still enjoys the strongest backing, mainly due to its generous bonuses to large families and pensioners and its supporting traditional, national values in the predominantly Catholic nation.
+Opinion polls show Law and Justice still enjoys the strongest backing, mainly due to its generous bonuses to large families and pensioners and its support for traditional, national values in the predominantly Catholic nation.
 But if snap elections were held, it would not win a parliament majority, polls suggest.

 In 2019 elections, the coalition lost its majority in the upper house, the Senate, where it has 49 of the total of 100 votes.